Video Reasoning without Training: Proposed Approach:

 This normalization preserves the original magnitude $||\mathbb{V}_L||$ of the cache vector, ensuring that the controller $\Delta V$ introduces only a directional update.
 This helps maintain a stable forward pass, ensuring consistent output token generation.
 This normalization is inspired by well-known methods like Weight Normalization~\citep{salimans2016weight, srebro2005rank}, which have been shown to have good optimization properties and are beneficial for recurrent and generative models.

 \textbf{Optimization Objective.} In Section~\ref{sec:intro} and Fig.~\ref{fig:entropyIntro}(a), we suggested that the effectiveness of a reasoning model is related to the entropy of its output token distribution.
 While all reasoning models exhibit a period of macro-exploration, where entropy increases, and macro-exploitation, where it decreases, better models have a macro-exploration stage characterized by lower and delayed entropy maxima.
 We further posited that this is largely driven by cycles of micro-exploration and micro-exploitation, which prevent the entropy from increasing or decreasing too rapidly.
 We interpret these cycles as periods where the model temporarily increases the output entropy (exploration) to allow alternative reasoning paths, needed to escape from a current unpromising path.
 The model then pursues a new path in more detail (exploitation), leading to a decrease of entropy and the potential realization that this new path is itself not promising.
 The cycle is then repeated.
 We hypothesize that stronger reasoning models are more decisive in their patterns of micro-exploration and exploitation, which leads to more and/or stronger cycles, thus reducing the rate of {\it macro} entropy increase.
 This leads to lower and delayed entropy peaks.
-It follows that the reasoning power of a model should increase if the model is encouraged to have more {\it vigorous} micro-exploration/exploitation cycles.
+It follows that the reasoning power of a model should increase if it is encouraged to have more {\it vigorous} micro-exploration/exploitation cycles.
 After reaching the entropy peak of macro-exploration, the model switches to macro-exploitation, where it pursues a reasoning path in detail to produce an answer, which leads to a decrease of the output entropy.
-Better models reach lower entropy values at the end of this stage.
+We note that the \textit{pattern of delayed peaks and lower final entropy and richer micro-cycles are signatures of better reasoning than absolute entropy values}.
 In this work, we propose to reinforce this behavior by optimizing the value cache controller $\Delta V$ with the {\it Entropy Switching Loss}:

 where $p_k$ is the output distribution (softmax after the LM-Head) for every $k^{th}$ token generated ($k>1$), $H_k$ the entropy of this distribution, and $\alpha_k\in \{-1, +1\}$ is a coefficient that switches between $-1$ and $+1$.
 The minimization of this loss encourages an increase in the entropy (micro-exploration) when $\alpha_k =1$ and a decrease (micro-exploitation) when $\alpha_k =-1$.
 Hence, setting $\alpha_k =1$ ($\alpha_k =-1$) during the micro-exploration (micro-exploitation) periods, encourages the model to be more decisive in its micro-exploration/exploitation cycles.
 It is also possible to explore other behaviors, e.g., using this procedure to reinforce micro-cycles during macro-exploration, followed by minimizing entropy alone ($\alpha_k = -1$) during macro-exploitation.